gatsbyjs/gatsby/docs/docs/maintaining-a-plugin.md

 > Consider a version format of X.Y.Z (Major.Minor.Patch).
 Bug fixes not affecting the API increment the patch version, backwards compatible API additions/changes increment the minor version, and backwards incompatible API changes increment the major version.

-Read more about this concept [in this paper on semantic versioning ](https://semver.org/).
+Read more about this concept [in this paper on semantic versioning](https://semver.org/).

 ## Update README and document use cases